2017–18 US Lecce season

-The 2017–18 season is U.S. Lecce's sixth consecutive season in Lega Pro after their relegation from Serie A at the end of the 2011–12 season.
+The 2017–18 season is US Lecce's sixth consecutive season in Lega Pro after their relegation from Serie A at the end of the 2011–12 season.
 The club competed in Serie C Gruppo C, gaining promotion to Serie B, in the Coppa Italia and in the Coppa Italia Serie C.

 Players

 Squad information

 Players in italics left the club during the season.

 Players with a * joined the club during the season.